codeforamerica/form-flow-starter/README.md

 4. Name can be anything (I use "flow config")
 5. "Schema file or URL" needs to be set to the `src/main/resources/flows-config-schema.json`
 6. "Schema version" set to "JSON Schema version 7"
-7. Use the "+" under schema version to add a new file and connect to `src/main/resources/flows-config.yaml`
+7. Use the "+" under schema version to add:
+   - a new file and connect to `src/main/resources/flows-config.yaml`
+   - a folder and connect to `src/test/resources/flows-config`

 To confirm that the connection is work, go into `flows-config.yaml` and see if autocomplete is appearing for you.